 In the following section, we will demonstrate how to use a Distribution Group + delivery management restrictions for – preventing the option of using “Reply All”.

-One of the distribution group management options is related to our ability to define “approved list” of recipients, which are allowed to send E-mail to the distribution group.
+One of the distribution group management options is related to our ability to define an “approved list” of recipients, which are allowed to send E-mail to the distribution group.

 In our scenario, we are going to block the “ability to send E-mail” to the distribution group which we are going to use.

-In case that a recipient who got the E-mail want to use the Reply All option, meaning, Reply to the E-mail address of the distribution group, he will not be able to complete the task because he is not allowed to send E-mail to the specific distribution group.
+In case that a recipient who got the E-mail wants to use the Reply All option, meaning, Reply to the E-mail address of the distribution group, he will not be able to complete the task because he is not allowed to send E-mail to the specific distribution group.